ehazlett/interlock/README.md

 major change is you now need external proxy images as they are no longer bundled as part of Interlock.

 The latest tag (v0.3.3) is the legacy version.
-That is kept for legacy purposes.
+The `latest` tag will be tagged as the new version after a couple of releases to allow for migration from legacy users.
 It is strongly recommended to use the latest release as legacy is no longer maintained.

+The recommended release is `ehazlett/interlock:1.0`

 # Getting Started
 To get started with Interlock view the [Documentation](docs).